 This travelling girl from north of the 49th parallel has a crush on the American South.
 The pull of a warm climate, genteel manners, copious glasses of sweet tea and loads of deep-fried goodness tempt me in ways that I can’t logically explain.

 How fortunate then, that my travels brought me to the affordable, tourist epicenter of Myrtle Beach, South Carolina, where I encountered all of the above.
-Here are the best things to in Myrtle Beach with kids and families.
+Here are the best things to do with kids in Myrtle Beach for families.

 - 1 Best Things to Do with Kids in Myrtle Beach